nirtamir2/dotfiles/README.md

 Now exit and save with `ctrl+c` and `:wq`.
 Run `mackup -r restore`

-Now try to install symlinks and stuff.
-`chmod 755 dotfiles/commands/install-zsh-symlinks-only.sh`
-and run `./dotfiles/commands/install-zsh-symlinks-only.sh`

-Now try to install symlinks and stuff.
+Now cd this repo and try to run `dotfiles install-zsh-symlinks-only`
-`chmod 755 dotfiles/commands/install.sh`
-and run `./dotfiles/commands/install.sh`

 Then run brew-installs.sh This will take time...